'Bring your own booze' lockdown party heaps pressure on UK PM Johnson | Politics

 Boris Johnson's leadership faced its most serious threat yet on Tuesday after it emerged his private secretary invited over 100 people to a "bring your own booze" party at the British Prime Minister's official residence during a coronavirus lockdown.

-The latest, if substantiated by an internal inquiry, would be the most damaging yet for Johnson's future as his own lawmakers show signs of losing patience after a series of scandals, and polls show the party slipping behind Labour.
+The latest, if substantiated by an internal inquiry, would be the most damaging yet for Johnson's future.
+His own lawmakers show signs of losing patience after a series of scandals, and polls show Johnson's Conservative Party slipping behind Labour.
 Johnson and his partner Carrie were among those who gathered with about 40 staff in the garden of Downing Street on May 20, 2020, after the PM's Principal Private Secretary Martin Reynolds sent an invite by email using the pronoun "we", ITV reported.

 Johnson's spokesman declined to comment on the report.
 At the time, schools were shut to most pupils, and pubs and restaurants were closed, with strict controls on social mixing.
 Police prosecuted revellers, and people were prevented from bidding farewell in person to dying relatives.